 Passive Limitation Calculation for Form 4797 Trans

-Passive Limitation Calculation for Form 6252 Trans - Enter on these lines any amounts as needed.
+Passive Limitation Calculation for Form 6252 Trans - Enter on these lines any +/- amount as needed.
+Each line flows to Part V as an adjustment to current year net income or loss.

-Note: This is a guide on entering Form 8582 into the TaxSlayer Pro program.
+Note: This is a guide on Form 8582 in the TaxSlayer Pro program.
 This is not intended as tax advice.